ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    NAM
       `North American Mesoscale Forecast System <https://www.ncei.noaa.gov/products/weather-climate-models/north-american-mesoscale>`_.
 NAM generates multiple grids (or domains) of weather forecasts over the North American continent at various horizontal resolutions.
 Each grid contains data for dozens of weather parameters, including temperature, precipitation, lightning, and turbulent kinetic energy.
 NAM uses additional numerical weather models to generate high-resolution forecasts over fixed regions, and occasionally to follow significant weather events like hurricanes.

+   namelist
+      A namelist defines a group of variables or arrays.
+Namelists are an I/O feature for format-free input and output of variables by key-value assignments in FORTRAN compilers.
+Fortran variables can be read from and written to plain-text files in a standardised format, usually with a ``.nml`` file ending.

    NCEP
       National Centers for Environmental Prediction, an arm of the National Weather Service, consisting of nine centers.
 More information can be found at https://www.ncep.noaa.gov.